umangsa/Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 I also used the LinearSVC.decision_function(test_features) (`helper_functions.py` line 235 to find the probability of the prediction.
 I set a threshold of >= 0.1 to filter out false postivies in the box detections

+I summed the heamaps for the last 10 frames and applied a threshold of > 4 to consider it as a valid detection.
+This has a good effect on reducing false positives.

+The region of interest strategy mentioned earlier was also very helpful in reducing false positives.
+I was earlier detecting few cars, especially near the 2nd bridge, from the oncoming lane.
+These were getting ignored once I applied the ROI

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: